HussainAther/philosophy/neuro/reductionism.md

 ## Functionalism

-Acknowledging there are categories of folk pyschology that are incorrect for categorizing mental states, these categories delimit intentional states and logical processes, and they don't reduce to categoies ar the neurobiological level of description.
+Acknowledging there are categories of folk psychology that are incorrect for categorizing mental states, these categories delimit intentional states and logical processes, and they don't reduce to categoies ar the neurobiological level of description.
 In this context, we introduce functionalism as the thesis that mental states are defined in terms of their abstract